Medinet Madi: Ostraca: A glimpse at the everyday life of the Egyptian priests of Medinet Madi

 In a house on the temple district, thousands of inscribed potsherds, so-called ostraca, were found during archaeological excavations in 1938.
 The majority of notes on these ostraca date from the late second and early third centuries.
 They are written in Demotic, Greek and Demotic-Greek script.
 In regard to the history of writing, these ostraca are thus evidence of how Coptic script developed from the Egyptian and Greek written languages.

 In terms of content, the texts can be assigned to the milieu of priests and provide insights into various facets of their everyday life in the temple district: preserved are, for instance, notes on the calculation of personal horoscopes, school texts and a guide for archivists.
 Particularly personal insights into life behind the temple walls are provided by a dossier of more than one hundred ostraca, on which the priest Phatres compiled notes for a petition to the authorities.
 In these texts, he reports on corruption, cult-related misconduct, and disputes in the local temple college.

 In the late second century AD, the priests of Narmouthis drafted a petition to the authorities asking to be assisted in the performance of cult services by the priests from Soknopaiou Nesos (in the northern Faiyum).
 The draft was written on one of the ostraca that were found in the temple district.
 The text is thus an important document for understanding how temples cooperated with each other when there was a shortage of staff.

 Coptic texts

-Coptic texts were uncovered near Medinet Maadi in 1928.
+Coptic texts were uncovered near Medinet Madi in 1929.
 Among them was the Manichaean Psalm-book that includes the Psalms of Thomas.